From Maduro's Arrest to Oil Control: The Strategic Shift in U.S. Actions Toward Venezuela and Its Impact on the Global Order

 "The Monroe Doctrine": The Naked Return of Hegemony in the Western Hemisphere

-Even more striking is the open claim to Greenland.
-Trump asserted that the United States needs Greenland for national security reasons, stating that it "rightfully" belongs to America and hinting that a choice might have to be made between Greenland and NATO.
-The remarks by Deputy Chief of Staff Stephen Miller were even more provocative: "No one would go to war with the United States over the future of Greenland."
-Although Secretary of State Marco Rubio attempted to downplay the situation by suggesting that Trump merely wanted to "purchase" Greenland, this still revealed a logic of territorial claims based purely on power.
+What is even more striking is the public claim on Greenland.
+Trump asserted that the United States needs Greenland for national security reasons, stating that it rightfully belongs to the U.S. and hinting at a possible choice between Greenland and NATO.
+The remarks by Deputy Chief of Staff Stephen Miller were even more provocative: no one would go to war with the United States over the future of Greenland.
+Although Secretary of State Marco Rubio attempted to downplay the situation by saying that Trump wanted to purchase Greenland, this still revealed a logic of territorial claims based purely on power.

 Internal Arrangements: Pragmatic Dealings with "Gun Holders"

-This indicates that the United States is engaging in de facto negotiations with factions within the Chavista regime that still hold armed power.
-Following the operation, Rodríguez initially strongly criticized the "criminal and illegal" attack by the United States but soon shifted toward reconciliation, stating that the goal was "to establish a relationship of respect with the United States."
-The interim government she leads is exploring the possibility of restoring diplomatic relations with the United States, which were severed in a certain year, and plans to send a delegation to Washington.
+This indicates that the United States is engaging in de facto negotiations with factions within the Chavista regime that still control armed forces.
+Following the operation, Rodríguez initially strongly criticized the criminal and illegal attack by the United States but quickly shifted toward reconciliation, stating that the goal is to establish a respectful relationship with the U.S. The interim government she leads is exploring the restoration of diplomatic relations with the United States, which were severed in 2019, and plans to send a delegation to Washington.

 Behind this choice lies a harsh reality.
-The Maduro regime relies on a corrupt network composed of high-ranking military officials, judges, business leaders, and paramilitary organizations known as "collectives."
-They maintain power by manipulating elections, suppressing dissent, and engaging in the exchange of interests.
-As analysis points out, the Maduro regime is detestable and fearsome, but the corrupt network that sustains it cannot be dismantled overnight.
-The United States chooses to cooperate with some of the "armed actors" to prevent the country from collapsing entirely and to create a "stable" environment for American capital to enter—even though this stability is built upon the old power structure.
+The Maduro regime relies on a corrupt network composed of senior military officials, judges, business leaders, and paramilitary organizations known as collectives.
+They maintain power by manipulating elections, suppressing dissent, and engaging in interest transfers.
+As analysis points out, the Maduro regime is detestable and frightening, but the corrupt network that sustains it cannot be dismantled overnight.
+The United States chooses to cooperate with some armed groups to prevent the country from completely collapsing and to create a stable environment for American capital to enter—even though this stability is built upon the old power structure.

 Global Resonance: The Domino Effect in the International Order